 Stage lighting is one of the most important parts of a theatre production, but often it’s overlooked until the last few weeks before opening night.
-This is a big mistake, because lighting plays an essential role in creating the atmosphere for individual scenes and the overall play or musical itself.
+This is a big mistake because lighting plays an essential role in creating the atmosphere for individual scenes and the overall play or musical itself.
 Used effectively, it can be just as important as the music or your set design.
 Here are a few stage lighting basic tips to get you started.

 Larger productions often employ a lighting director who works closely with the director.
 But if you’re overseeing a smaller production, here are some tried and tested tips and tricks for stage lighting that will help you breathe life into your play and keep your audience glued to the edge of their seats…